vasilionjea/lofi-dx/README.md

   "postings": [9,32,1039,1078,1189,1276,1310]
 }
 ```
 Once documents have entered the index or a phrase match completes, the expanded structure above gets garbage-collected by the JS engine.
-See [scripts/index-stats.js](https://github.com/vasilionjea/search-query/blob/main/scripts/index-stats.js) for size and memory of these structures or run `npm run index-stats`.
+See [scripts/index-stats.js](https://github.com/vasilionjea/search-query/blob/main/scripts/index-stats.js) for size and memory details or run `npm run index-stats`.

 **Note:** Currently there isn't any support for document ranking (_see [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) or [BM25](https://en.wikipedia.org/wiki/Okapi_BM25)_).
 This has been tested only in English and likely won't work with other alphabets.